FinweLtd/doc-livesync-all/docs/quick_start/quick_start.md

 ## [Presentation](presentation.md)

-This is a quick start guide for giving a presentation with LiveSYNC.
+This is a quick start guide for setting up the LiveSYNC tool and giving a presentation.